Search Close Search

 Page Menu

-The Maehr Lab's Thymus Development Study Featured as the Cover Story in Immunity
+Maehr Lab Thymus Development Study Featured as Cover Story in Immunity

 The thymus is responsible for the education and maturation of T cells, and thymus dysfunction or improper development can lead to immune disorders.
 Molecular details of thymus formation and maturation have been largely elusive.
 The Maehr lab shares a droplet-based single-cell RNA sequencing survey of mouse thymus organogenesis, covering 8 days of development from initial thymus formation to birth.
-Within this survey, major cell types of the thymus have been captured, including lymphocytes and epithelial, mesenchymal, and endothelial cells.
+In this survey, major thymic cell types were captured, including lymphocytes and epithelial, mesenchymal, and endothelial cells.
 The study provides a molecular framework for thymus organogenesis, offering insights into the maturation and heterogeneity of the cell types involved.

 Image credit: Patrick Lane, ScEYEnce Studios